Is it worth investing in Litecoin in 2023? Is it a cryptocurrency that’s here to stay? We cover it all!

-Is it Worth Investing in Litecoin in 2021?
+Is It Worth Investing In Litecoin In 2023?

-Given the fact that Litecoin is the fifth-largest cryptocurrency by market cap, it’s believed that investing in Litecoin in 2021 is worth it.
+Given the fact that Litecoin is the twenty-fifth-largest cryptocurrency by market cap, it’s believed that investing in Litecoin in 2023 is worth it.

-Many investors claim that Litecoin in 2021 is worth considering, insisting that its price could grow further in the long-term.
+Many investors claim that Litecoin in 2023 is worth considering, insisting that its price could grow further in the long term.

-Data show that there also appears to be some significant upside potential for LTC: as long as the token continues to show higher lows in the hourly, its bull run will also continue to grow.
+Data show that there also appears to be some significant upside potential for LTC: if the coin continues to show higher lows in the hourly charts, its bull run may continue.

-Though Litecoin is currently trading at $84.57 with a 24-hour trading volume of $3,413,410,775 - which can’t really compare with Bitcoin - Litecoin has some significant growth potential.
+Though Litecoin is currently trading at $60 - which can’t compare with Bitcoin - Litecoin has some significant growth potential.

 Moreover, as Litecoin has a max supply of 84 million, its scarcity makes LTC a safe harbour from depreciation and inflation and might help it become a store of value for long-term investors, especially in turbulent economic times.